A power tower is a multi-purpose piece of exercise equipment found in most gyms; it works great at home too.

 You can use a bench, a box, a chair, whatever – to help make your dips easier to do too.

-I like the resistance/assist bands more than these options, because these can make the dip too easy to do sometimes.
+I like the resistance/assist bands more than these options, because being able to push off of them can make the dip too easy to do sometimes.

 Using assistance for difficult bodyweight exercises like pull ups, chin ups, dips, etc., will allow you to train with the sufficient volume (meaning, sets & reps) necessary to make significant gains with your muscle & strength building program.